seinecle/DataStorm2015/public_html/keynote.md

 This path, and similar paths followed by others, suggest that:

 1. The computer screen and even the screen of the mobile phone is becoming less hegemonic as the medium where data can be visualized.
 Objects, sculptures, buildings, furniture... this is the next frontier to be explored.
-Not just mapping data on a flat surface, but maybe even actual construction of data objects.
+Not just mapping data on a flat surface, but maybe even actual construction of data objects (see [1](http://www.nand.io/visualisation/emoto-installation) for a nice example by Moritz Stefaner).

 2. Interaction is richer than we are used to.
 When we leave the "screen" environment (desktop of mobile), interactions with the user become more diverse.
 Not just the hand, but the body.
 Not one individual facing an object, but possibly a crowd, possibly moving, possibly gesturing.

 3. And "data" is in the process of getting an even larger meaning.
 I mean, I was happy to move from a tabular notion of data to "unstructured text": like wow, that opens wild possibilities!
-But when you move away from the screen and start connecting to a variety of ojbects, sensors, and with a variety of people, data takes still other forms: real time measurements from the external physical environment, from the internal (body) environment, from local or distant social interactions as they unfold, ...
+But when you move away from the screen and start connecting to a variety of objects and sensors, and with a variety of people, data takes still other forms: real time measurements from the external physical environment, from the internal (body) environment, from local or distant social interactions as they unfold, all while staying connected to the APIS we are already faimilar with... the mix can be bring impactful results.

-If visualizing data from the Twitter API was the cliché of #dataviz in 2010 - 2015, the next cliché could be the instantaneous 3D printing of data generated from the connected objects and bodies in a home or a workspace .
+So, if visualizing data from the Twitter API was the cliché of #dataviz in 2010 - 2015, the next cliché could be the instantaneous 3D printing of data generated from the connected objects and bodies in a home or a workspace.

 This is just a vision for dataviz, I'd be happy to discuss it with you now!